-Badass Longcoat: Lisa rocks a long black leather jacket/trenchcoat in a few scenes.
+Badass Longcoat: Lisa rocks a stylish and sexy long black leather jacket/trenchcoat in a few scenes.

 Bad Guys Play Pool: The reason Vinny's supposed to fight the idiot redneck is because he stiffed Lisa when she won $200 at pool.

 Blatant Lies: Vinny's explanation as to why there are no records of "Vinny Gambini" ever trying a case in New York State.

 Blind Without 'Em: The public defender attempts to use this to discredit one of the witnesses, but fails when it turns out the glasses were just for reading.
 Inverted with another witness, an elderly woman who was wearing her glasses while witnessing the event; however, it was proven that her eyesight was so bad she was blind even with 'em.

 Vinny beats up a guy who taunted him at just the wrong moment.